Wormhole

-A wormhole can be visualized as a tunnel with two ends at separate points in spacetime (i.e., different locations, different points in time, or both).
+A wormhole is a hypothetical structure that connects disparate points in spacetime.
+It can be visualized as a tunnel with two ends at separate points in spacetime (i.e., different locations, different points in time, or both).
+Wormholes are based on a special solution of the Einstein field equations.

-Wormholes are consistent with the general theory of relativity, but whether wormholes actually exist remains to be seen.
-Many scientists postulate that wormholes are merely projections of a fourth spatial dimension, analogous to how a two-dimensional (2D) being could experience only part of a three-dimensional (3D) object.
+Wormholes are consistent with the general theory of relativity, but whether they actually exist is unknown.
+Many physicists postulate that wormholes are merely projections of a fourth spatial dimension, analogous to how a two-dimensional (2D) being could experience only part of a three-dimensional (3D) object.

-Theoretically, a wormhole might connect extremely long distances such as a billion light years, or short distances such as a few meters, or different points in time, or even different universes.